Best Cold Weather Running Gear of 2024

 Best Winter Running Beanie: Sauce Swift Toque ($32)

-Best Cold Weather Running Gear - Sauce Swift Toque - product photoWhen the weather is such that a headband won’t suffice, we reach for the Sauce Swift Toque, a lightweight beanie designed for high-output activities in cold weather.
-The Bozeman, Montana-based brand was started by a former Canadian cross-country ski racer (hence the word toque and not beanie in the product’s name).
+Best Cold Weather Running Gear - Sauce Swift Toque - product photoWhen the weather is such that a headband won’t suffice as a head-covering, we reach for the Sauce Swift Toque.
+This lightweight beanie is designed for high-output activities in cold weather and is ideal for running in the winter.
+A former Canadian cross-country ski racer launched the Bozeman, Montana-based brand (hence the word toque and not beanie in the product’s name).
 The performance fabric is comfortable and breathable, and it’s incredibly cozy as well.

-We like the versatility of this hat for running.
-It is lightweight and stretchy, providing good coverage over the ears.
+The fabric is lightweight and stretchy, providing good coverage over the ears, and we found it to be an incredibly versatile hat.
 It’s also machine washable.
 Sauce offers many color and print options, from a muted solid black to vibrant patterns and mountain prints.
 Additionally, you can add a pom or tassel to the top at no additional cost — how fun is that?

 Shop the Sauce Swift Toque

-Best Cold Weather Running Gear - Buff Pack Merino Fleece Cap - product photoFleece and merino wool pair together perfectly in the Buff Pack Merino Fleece Cap to help keep you warm on colder days.
-This cap includes an adjustable fit and a hidden ponytail hole to ensure a secure fit and maximum coverage in winter’s nastiest weather.
-The brim is an added perk and does a great job of protecting eyes and face from the elements.
+Best Cold Weather Running Gear - Buff Pack Merino Fleece Cap - product photoFleece and merino wool pair together perfectly in the Buff Pack Merino Fleece Cap to help keep you warm on cold days.
+This cap has an adjustable fit and a hidden ponytail hole to ensure a secure fit and maximum coverage in winter’s nastiest weather.
+Our team loved the benefits of the brim, including protection from the sun and moisture of the liquid and frozen varieties.

-This is a unique product, and the first of its kind that we’ve used — the combination of brimmed hat, winter hat, and headband makes this the ideal topper for winter days that are also sunny and could have light snow as well — keeping your head warm and dry but also keeping the light and snow showers out of your eyes.
+This is a unique product, and the first of its kind that we’ve used.
+The combination of brimmed hat, winter hat, and headband makes this the ideal head topper for winter days that are sunny and could have light snow as well.
+It’ll keep your head warm and dry while also keeping the light and snow showers out of your eyes.

 Shop the Buff Pack Merino Wool Fleece Cap